panaC/opds-server-firebase/README.md

     - /storage
 - 1 http route to publish the OPDS2 feed
     - /feed
+- 1 http route to update the admin token
+    - /auth
 - 1 experimental http route to parse and save en epub file
     - /generate

+### route hierarchy

+- /feed : public entry point to serve the opdsFeed
+    - /publication : upload an [OPDSPublication](https://drafts.opds.io/opds-2.0#41-opds-publication) to expose on /feed
+        - /webpub : upload a [Readium Wepub Publication Manifest](https://github.com/readium/webpub-manifest) to expose as ressource in an OPDSPublication
+        - /store : upload any file to the cloud storage
+- /auth : update the admin token authentification

 ### /publication